najinaser/TUI-user-repositories/README.md

  - API first, Agree about the API before the implementation.
  - Update the YAML file to fit the client requirnment.
  - Implementation.
  - Ensure the implementation results the same as the YAML file.
+(TODO: build swagger generator)

 ## TODO
 - Ensure about the commint sha is the last commint sha
 - Build 404 page
 - Refactor the API controllers
+- E2E test.